-- 1. With the impending release of the new stock assessment and the possibility of new reference points, there may be a need for changes to the management program for American Lobster.
-The PRT recommends the ASMFC conduct a socioeconomic subcommittee evaluate the impacts of the stock assessment results and recommendations on what emphis should be placed direction of assessment.. assessment of the lobster fishery to serve as baseline information for these management discussions. - 2.
-The PRT believes the ability to judge the success or failure of management measures on management area vs. stock unit basis is critical and recommends that the TC explore this further. - 3.
+- 2. The PRT believes the ability to judge the success or failure of management measures on management area vs. stock unit basis is critical and recommends that the TC explore this further. - 3.
 The PRT is concerned about the ability of the lobster management program to respond to changing stock conditions and believe this issue should be explore the potential use of biological triggers that could initiate action through the use of control rules.
-Continue to work on biomass fishing mortality threshold an dtargest atha twould initiate mangment action if met. - 4.
+Continue to work on biomass fishing mortality threshold and targets that would initiate management action if met. - 4.
 The information collected under the ACCSP program will play an integral role in area management and the PRT encourages the full implementation of data collection programs to enhance the ACCSP data collection.
 The PRT recommends that states implement logbook programs to collect the necessary data.